AkaGitash/ErrorHandling/README.md

 # ErrorHandling
-Error Dumps
+Error Dumps in process of Advanced CC project.

-# 1 Library already installed, but the error still persists
+# 1 Library already installed, but the error still persists (Solved)
 & : File C:\Users\pc\Documents\python\venv\Scripts\Activate.ps1 cannot be loaded because running scripts is
     disabled on this system.
 For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.